Uniformization of compact foliated spaces by surfaces of hyperbolic type: Existence and uniqueness of solutions.

 \begin{theorem} Let $g_0$ be a laminated Riemannian metric of nonconstant negative curvature on a compact surface lamination $(M,\Lam)$.
 Let $g(t)=e^{u_t}g_0$ be the leafwise solution to the normalized Ricci flow equation (3.1) on $(M,\Lam)$, with a constant $r\in(R_{\text{min}},R_{\text{max}})$ and initial condition $g_0$.
 Then the function $u_t=u(\cdot,t)$ belongs to $C^{\infty,0}(M,\Lam)$. \end{theorem}

-The strategy to prove the theorem, after taking pullback to a covering tube, is to use well known results about parabolic partial differential equations to prove existence and continuous dependence with respect to parameters.
-The situation here is simpler than in arbitrary dimension since the Ricci flow on a surface is strictly parabolic, and the solutions on compact sets are given by a kernel.
+The strategy to prove the theorem, after taking pullback to a covering tube, is to use well known results about parabolic partial differential equations to prove existence and continuous dependence with respect to parameters, as well as Shi's theorem.

 Let $\Phi\colon U_{\Sigma}\rightarrow M$ be a covering tube.
 Taking pullback with respect to $\Phi$ of the metrics $g(t)$ we have